Best Wool Blankets for Indoors and Outdoors

 The Avocado Alpaca Wool Throws is the best wool blanket for your chemical-free home.
 The strands in Avocado Blankets are naturally washed and dyed, without the use of harsh chemicals.
 In fact, because this kind of wool has low grease content, there are fewer resources needed to clean the fiber, which makes for an environmentally friendly product.

 The plaid and ombre versions of this wool blanket use baby alpaca yarn (typically found on chest) which makes them more sustainable than merino or cashmere.

-We source our bedding items from Pacomarca - a sustainable alpaca network in Peru that ensures traceability while farmers closely monitor their effect on water and land to mitigate impact to the land.
+Avocado source their throws from Pacomarca - a sustainable alpaca network in Peru that ensures traceability while farmers closely monitor their effect on water and land to mitigate impact to the land.
 About 80% of the world's alpaca live in the Peruvian Andes.
 This is where the wool is sourced for a soft and cozy blanket to keep you warm in any season.

-Avocado is committed to restoring and regenerating Peru’s lands, water, animals, plants and people through an active environmental agenda and they are committed to maintaining 100% traceability across our entire product line.
+Avocado is committed to restoring and regenerating Peru’s lands, water, animals, plants and people through an active environmental agenda and they are committed to maintaining 100% traceability across their entire product line.

 Pure and Simple Wool Blanket by Burke Decor

 Soft and cozy, this 100% Virgin Wool blanket feels great against your skin.
 Thanks to its twice-napped quality, Pure and Simple Wool Blanket by Burke Decor is breathable and warm for those cold winter months but also includes a Tuck Stitch pattern so it still provides that extra weight and loft as well as durability needed in other seasons.

 You can enjoy the simplicity of the color options that include eight muted colors.
 This wool blanket is machine washable with cool water on a delicate cycle or it can be dry cleaned if you prefer.